knpuniversity/php-beginner-series/knpu/episode3/limiting-results.rst

         mysql -u root -p air_pup < resources/episode3/pets.sql

-When we refresh the homepage, we our 4 pets.
+When we refresh the homepage, we see our 4 pets.
 In fact, if we had 1 million pets in our table, they would *all* load on this page.
-That would be a bummer!
+That would be way more dog food than I can afford!

 Instead, no matter *how* big this table gets, let's *only* show 3 pets on the homepage.
 To do this, we can change our query to tell MySQL to only return